 In connection with the execution of the Merger Agreement, Legacy Playboy, Sunlight Global Investment LLC ("Sponsor"), and Dr. Suying Liu entered into a stock purchase agreement (the "Insider Stock Purchase Agreement").
-Refer to Note 11, Stockholders' Equiv.
+Refer to Note 11, Stockholders' Equity.

-On September 30, 2020, concurrently with the execution of the Merger Agreement, MCAC entered into subscription agreements (the "Subscription Agreements") and registration rights agreements (the "PIPE Registration Rights Agreements"), with certain institutional and accredited investors (collectively, the "PIPE Investors"), pursuant to, and on the terms and subject to the conditions of which, the PIPE Investors collectively subscribed for an aggregate 5,000,000 shares of MCAC common stock at \$10.00 per share for aggregate gross proceeds of \$50.0 million (the "PIPE Investment").
-The PIPE Investment was consummated substantially concurrently with the closing of the Business Combination for net proceeds of \$46.8 million.
+On September 30, 2020, concurrently with the execution of the Merger Agreement, MCAC entered into subscription agreements (the "Subscription Agreements") and registration rights agreements (the "PIPE Registration Rights Agreements"), with certain institutional and accredited investors (collectively, the "PIPE Investors,"), the "PIPE Investors of MCAC common stock at \$10.00 per share for aggregate gross proceeds of \$50.0 million (the "PIPE Investment").
+The PIPE Investment was consummated substantially concurrently with the closing of the Business Combination for net proceeds of \$46.8 million (the "PIPE Investment was consummated substantially concurrently with the closing of the Business Combination for net proceeds of \$46.8 million (the "PIPE Investment was consummated substantially concurrently with the closing of the Business Combination for net proceeds of \$46.8 million (the "PIPE Investment was consummated substantially concurrently with the closing of the Business Combination for net proceeds of \$46.8 million (the "PIPE Investment was consummated substantially concurrently with the closing of the Business Combination for net proceeds of \$46.8 million (the "PIPE Investment was consummated substantially concurrently with the closing of the Business Combination for net proceeds of \$46.8 million (the "PIPE Investment was consummated substantially concurrently with the closing of the Business Combination for a proceeding and the proceeding and the process of the Business Combination for the Busines